kyma-project/kyma/docs/event-bus/03-03-service-programming-model.md

 ## Event payload

-The Event Payload is delivered as the body of the HTTP Request in JSON format.
-The JSON schema is available in the Service Catalog in the registered service for the remote Events.
+The Event payload is delivered as the body of the HTTP Request in `JSON` format.
+The `JSON` schema is available in the Service Catalog in the registered service for the remote Events.

 ## Event payload example